Executions in Pakistan: Is ISIS targeting China?

 Islamic State of Iraq and al-Sham's (ISIS) media agency, Amaq, reported on 8 June that the two Chinese nationals who had been taken hostage in Pakistan's Balochistan province on 24 May were executed.

 The reported execution of the Chinese nationals in Pakistan is the latest instance of ISIS' targeting of China, which is home to more than 20 million Muslims, including Uyghurs in the far western province of Xinjiang.
-In 2014 ISIS leader, Abu Bakr al Baghdadi, explicitly equated China with Israel, India and the US as an "oppressor" of Muslims.
+In 2014 ISIS leader, Abu Bakr al Baghdadi, explicitly equated China with Israel, India and the US as an oppressor of Muslims.

 That this was not mere rhetoric was demonstrated by the group's subsequent execution of a Chinese citizen, Fan Jinghui, in Iraq on 20 November 2015.